-- Remote Control Programming: you must move the slide switch to the position specific to the type of device. - NetCommand® "Learning": you can operate other devices with the slide switch in the TV position.
-Position IR emitters in front of the other devices and "teach" the devices' IR signals to the TV
+- Remote Control Programming: you must move the slide switch to the position specific to the type of device.
+Programming is available for the large remote control only. - NetCommand® "Learning": you can operate other devices with the slide switch in the TV position.
+Position IR emitters in front of the other devices and "teach" the devices' IR signals to the TV.
+"Learned" functions are sent by the TV and work with both the large and small remote controls.